 "Petite Sophie" from the French soundtrack is Penny's theme with lyrics added.

-Logo Joke: The original closing logo had Gadget stumbling into the shot on his Gadgetskates and using his mallet to dot the "i".
+Logo Joke: The original closing logo had Gadget stumbling into the shot on his Gadgetskates and using his mallet to dot the "i" in "DiC".

 Lost Superweapon: In the "Emerald Duck" episode, the Wave Motion Gun-like Crystal Weapon, which can level mountains and, if left uninhibited, destroy the entire planet.
 It even turns on Dr Claw himself.